abdul4rehman215/SOC-SOAR-ECOSYSTEM-AWS/00-installation-and-setup-guide/08-wazuh-misp-integration/README.md

 ---

-# 🧩 How This Strengthens Your SOC-SOAR Ecosystem
+# 🧩 SOC-SOAR Ecosystem Impact

 You now have: